-The SQL Doc GUI, which is included in Red Gate’s SQL Developer Bundle and SQL Toolbelt, allows you to add additional notes to objects, and customise which objects are shown in the docs.
+The SQL Doc GUI, which is included in Red Gate’s SQL Developer Suite and SQL Toolbelt, allows you to add additional notes to objects, and customise which objects are shown in the docs.
 These settings can be saved as a .sqldoc project file.
 The SQL Doc command line can use this project file to automatically update the documentation every time the database is changed, ensuring that documentation that is always up to date.

 The simplest way to keep documentation up to date is probably to use a scheduled task to run a script every day.
 However if you have a source controlled database, or are using a Continuous Integration (CI) server or a build server, it may make more sense to use that instead.